SimonBiggs/scriptedforms/README.md

 pip install scriptedforms
 ```

-Then create a markdown file in terminal's current directory.
-Call it
+Then create a markdown file called `quick-start.md` using any plaintext editor such as
-`quick-start.md`.
-Then using any plaintext editor such as [Visual Studio Code](https://code.visualstudio.com/)
+[Visual Studio Code](https://code.visualstudio.com/) within your terminal's current directory.
-make the contents of
-`quick-start.md` be the following:
+Make the contents be the following:

 ~~~markdown
 # An example